Roadmap

 • The cohort-keyed calibration profile registry that prevents Phase-1 smoke configurations from inheriting into Phase-2 production.

 • The Foundation v1 platform refactor (nexus_foundation_v1.md execution spec).
-Substantially landed: Workspace org neumatics.eu rooted; three workload projects live (neumatics-prod, neumatics-audit-logs, neumatics-network-host); CMEK keyring with HSM keys for high-sensitivity paths; AlloyDB regional cluster paused-by-default in prod (~€95–100/mo combined run-rate at pre-launch scale, ~€350/mo saved vs always-on); 24 per-domain Cloud Run services replacing the functions/main.py monolith with per-route cutover via BACKEND_ROUTING; Shared VPC + VPC-SC perimeter on prod; Datastream CDC AlloyDB → BigQuery; aggregated org-level audit sink to a sealed audit project; PAM mediator for per-grant elevation delays; audit alerter Cloud Run job.
-Receipts at /about/cloud-infrastructure/receipts; remaining ⏳ items (staging project, Firestore region cutover, Vertex Reasoning Engine redeploy in eu-west4, Knowledge Catalog tagging baseline) sequenced into Phase-2-window work.
+Substantially landed: Workspace org neumatics.eu rooted; three workload projects live (neumatics-prod, neumatics-audit-logs, neumatics-network-host); CMEK keyring with HSM keys for high-sensitivity paths; AlloyDB regional cluster paused-by-default in prod (auto-idle by design); 24 per-domain Cloud Run services replacing the functions/main.py monolith with per-route cutover via BACKEND_ROUTING; Shared VPC + VPC-SC perimeter on prod; Datastream CDC AlloyDB → BigQuery; aggregated org-level audit sink to a sealed audit project; PAM mediator for per-grant elevation delays; audit alerter Cloud Run job.
+Receipts at /about/cloud-infrastructure/receipts; remaining ⏳ items (Firestore region cutover, Vertex Reasoning Engine redeploy in eu-west4, Knowledge Catalog tagging baseline) sequenced into the Phase-2 window.

 • This documentation surface — three audience tiers across /about/science, /about/cloud-infrastructure, and the gated /about/reports.